Updated: Jan 3

 I enjoy hand building with clay which involves techniques such as pinch pot, coil and slab.
 I love the tactile nature of the clay and the process involved.
 Creating something that has been sourced from the earth and turned into a unique piece can be rewarding.
 Each item offers subtle variations in form, glaze and design.
-I believe the ‘perfectly imperfect’ characteristic is one to be embraced.
+Almost every potter has described their handmade work as “perfectly imperfect”.
 My interest in ancient history has also been an influence in my pottery making - hand building is the earliest forming method.
 My Instagram page instagram.com/susan_fahd shows my work which has been influenced by ancient pottery.

 The clay I use is stoneware as it is the strongest and most durable after it has been kiln fired to 1260c.
 I enjoy working with different types of clay, from smooth porcelain to textured speckled clay.
 The variety leads to interesting and individual results.
 The glazes I use are food safe making the pots perfectly functional.
 The resilience of stoneware pottery allows for a variety of uses and I look forward to making items which will complement the Busy Bee Blossom range.
 There will be lovely little pinch pots, soap dishes inspired by nature, trinket dishes and more so please check back soon to have a look.